Big game animals

 Information about hunting big game species in Utah

-View guidebook updates
+View field regulation updates

 — Important changes and corrections made after the guidebook was printed.

 Page 29: In the "Multi-season general spike bull elk hunt," the "Archery season" bullet point explains that you may use archery equipment to take an antlerless elk or spike bull elk on a general-season spike unit and only a spike bull on the Book Cliffs unit.
 The guidebook has been updated to clarify that you may also take any bull elk on any bull unit between Aug.
 19 and Sept.
 20.

 Page 21: The "Changes to trail camera and night-vision device rules for 2023" informational box was updated to include the full Utah code and administrative rules citations that now apply: Utah code § 23A-5-307 and Utah Admin.
 Rules R657-5-7, R657-33-9 and R657-10-9.
 Additionally, the content was edited to clarify that the rule regarding the sale or purchase of trail camera (or other non-handheld device) media for the take, or attempted take, of protected wildlife was a 2022 Utah Wildlife Board decision.

 The digital edition of this guidebook has been updated with these changes.